paybyphone/soothsayer/README.md

 By default, the environment is set to `qa`.

 ## Configuration ##
-_omt_ requires a single configuration setting — RunnerPath — which should be set to the path of _SQL*Plus_ on your machine.
+_omt_ requires a single configuration setting — `RunnerPath` — which should be set to the path of the _SQL*Plus_ executable.
 The installer for _SQL*Plus_ is made available by Oracle as part of their _Instant Client_ tools.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>